null

 3. You can perform the worm test to see how healthy your soil is.
 Your soil must be eat least 55 degrees and relatively moist but not too wet.
 Then, dig a hole one foot wide and one foot deep and place the soil on some tarp or cardboard.
 Sift through the soil, counting the earthworms as you place the soil back into the hole.
 If you have at least 10 earthworms, your soil is good and healthy.

-Quality Asphalt Testing Equipment for Reliable Road Construction
+Quality Asphalt Testing Equipment for Better Roads

-Quality Asphalt Testing Equipment for Reliable Road Construction
+Quality Asphalt Testing Equipment for Better Roads

 May 25, 2026